pbouzakis/spak/doc/philosophy.md

 }
 ```

-At this point we can know begin at implementing these objects.
+At this point we know how to begin implementing these objects.
 We can decide to decouple them from our component if we feel they are volatile and likely to change, or we can put them in our component for now, and defer that decision to when our component is more stable.

 Our component then looks like this.